bnidam/Surfs_Up/README.md

     The two figures below are histograms for the June and the December temperature data.

     The two charts show the frequency distribution of the temperature count data for each month.
 By using the same scale for both data sets, it is easy to see that
-    - there are more warmer temperature counts in June than in December
+    - There are more warmer temperature counts in June than in December.
-    - the highest frequency temperature for June is between 77.5-80 degrees, while the highest frequency temperature for December is between 70-72.5 degrees
+    - The highest frequency temperature for June is between 77.5-80 degrees, while the highest frequency temperature for December is between 70-72.5 degrees.
-    - June has no counts in the cooler temperatures (left side of the charte) and December has no counts in the hottest temperature (right side of the chart)
+    - June has no counts in the cooler temperatures (left side of the charte) and December has no counts in the hottest temperature (right side of the chart).

 ![Histograms for June Temps and Dec Temps](https://github.com/bnidam/Surfs_Up/blob/main/Resources/TemperaturesHistogram_June_Dec.png)